quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   acknowledgment.
 In other words, an acknowledgement is sent when more than this number of ack-eliciting packets have been received.
 Since this is a maximum value, a receiver can send an acknowledgement earlier.
-A value of 0 results in a receiver acknowledgement every ack-eliciting packet immediately.
+A value of 0 results in a receiver immediately acknowledging every ack-eliciting packet.

 Request Max Ack Delay: